Shiraz Water and Wastewater Company: History

-Origins & Foundation
+Origins and foundation

 The modern water supply system of Shiraz was initiated in 1943 under the philanthropic endowment established by Hajj Mohammad Namazi.
 Namazi, noticing the serious health implications of unsafe drinking water in Shiraz, founded the Shiraz Water Organization in 1943 to pipe, treat, and distribute water from the city’s qanats (Kheyrabad and Rezaabad).
 Initially, about 6,000 households were connected.

-Expansion Phase
+Expansion

 British consulting engineer Alexander Gibb determined that the qanat's flow was insufficient and contaminated; he recommended drilling deep wells and building a treatment plant.
 A comprehensive infrastructure plan including 10–16 deep wells, a large filtration plant, pumping station, independent power generation, and a piped distribution network was implemented between 1942 and September 1950 (Shahrivar 1329 SH).
 By 1952, approximately 12,000 homes were connected to piped water.

-Institutional Development
+Institutional development

 In 1968 (1347 SH), the organization was renamed Shiraz Water Supply (Āb-e‑Mashrūb Shiraz).
 Later, in 1990, it was incorporated as Shiraz Water & Wastewater Company.
 In June 1991, the company was restructured under the broader Fars Province Water & Wastewater Company.
 In March 1998, Shiraz Water & Wastewater Company was officially separated as an independent entity again.

 By 1997–1998 (1376 SH), the number of subscribers exceeded 230,000, prompting the final breakup from Fars-wide company and the independent formation of Shiraz Water & Wastewater Company in December 1997.